GoogleCloudPlatform/podcast/site/content/post/episode-7-messaging-on-the-cloud.md

 categories = ["Pub/Sub", "Task Queues", "App Engine", "Cloud Vision", "Logging"] date = "2015-12-09T14:33:31Z"
-title = "Messaging on the Cloud" description = "In the seventh episode of this podcast, your hosts Francesc and Mark discuss the different ways messaging can be done on Google Cloud Platform, covering Pub/Sub and Task Queues and when to chose what." draft = false episodeNumber = 7 hosts = ["Francesc Campoy Flores", "Mark Mandel"]
+title = "Messaging on the Cloud" description = "In the seventh episode of this podcast, your hosts Francesc and Mark discuss the different ways messaging can be done on Google Cloud Platform, covering Pub/Sub and Task Queues and when to choose what." draft = false episodeNumber = 7 hosts = ["Francesc Campoy Flores", "Mark Mandel"]